MicrosoftDocs/dataexplorer-docs/kusto/concepts/query-limits.md

 Kusto limits the memory that each query operator can consume to protect against "runaway" queries.
 This limit might be reached by some query operators, such as `join` and `summarize`, that operate by holding significant data in memory.
-By default the limit is 5GB (per cluster node), and it can be increased by setting the request option
+By default the limit is 5GB (per node), and it can be increased by setting the request option
 `maxmemoryconsumptionperiterator`:

 <!-- csl -->